 My name is Devon.
 My story was once told in a $2 notebook from a cold footstool in the back stacks of my high school library.
 It was therapy for me then, just like it is now.
-I add to it in my head while I’m surfing, with a mechanical pencil before bed and with calloused fingers on silky keyboard keys while my daughters nap.
+I add to it in my head while I’m surfing and with calloused fingers on silky keyboard keys while my daughters nap.

 I don’t remember this day pictured above, but I’m sure I was wondering what that loud blue thing meant in my life.
 So far it has meant meeting a shoeless, sandy-haired sailor who called me out for my bad tan lines and later became my husband.
 It’s meant losing surf contests and winning one when no one was around.
 It’s meant hitting the bottom on a big swell like a fork shot out of a cannon.
 It’s meant vacations drifting around on boats with my mom, dad and two younger sisters that taught me about who we are as a family.
 Once it even meant telling some guy to get some balls and get his own waves.